tobias-gaenzler/math-pyramid-node-react/README.md

 ### Deployment

+Node.js server provides websocket server and statically serves the frontend.
-During deployment the websocket connection needs to be set e.g. when the app is build:
+During deployment the websocket connection for the frontend to connect to the backend needs to be set e.g. when the app is build:

 ```
 REACT_APP_WS_URL=wss://<IP>:<PORT> npm run build